Temp2Spec/OxygenDynamics_Public/README.md

 # OxygenDynamics_Public
 Optical investigation of oxygen dynamics in the murine cortex

-This is a collection of routines for the detection and analysis of spatiotemporal oxygen dynamics in the mouse barrel cortex (Beinlich et al XXXX)
+This is a collection of routines for the detection and analysis of spatiotemporal oxygen dynamics in the mouse barrel cortex

 OxygenDynamics_Wrapper imports a csv file with paths and metadata of data folders that contain motion corrected (and denoised) oxygen imaging data, and if applicable behavioural data.
 It calls two analysis scripts: